The Beatles’ US label, Capitol Records, released the album Beatles VI on 14 June 1965.

 The catalogue numbers were Capitol T 2358 (mono) and ST 2358 (stereo).
 The tracklisting was:

-The album was reissued on 11 April 2006 as part of the box set The Capitol Albums Vol 2, with both mono and stereo mixes.
+Beatles VI was first reissued on compact disc on 11 April 2006 as part of the box set The Capitol Albums Vol 2, with both mono and stereo mixes.

 - 2014: Ringo Starr live: Oakdale Theatre, Wallingford, Connecticut